Setup and Installation

 - Notifications (which requires a test notification payload in JSON format).

-Once Xcode 8 is installed, Apple Watch simulators are separate from iOS Simulators (unlike Xcode 6, where they appeared as an external display).
+Once Xcode 8 (or later) is installed, Apple Watch simulators are separate from iOS Simulators (unlike Xcode 6, where they appeared as an external display).
 When you select the Watch App project and make it the startup project, the simulator list will show iOS Simulators to choose from (as shown below).

 When you start debugging, two simulators should start - the iOS Simulator and the Apple Watch Simulator.
 Use Command+Shift+H to navigate to the watch menu and clock face; and use the Hardware menu to set the Force Touch Pressure.
 Scrolling on the trackpad or mouse will simulate using the Digital Crown.